gajos112/Max-Parser/README.md

 After that I had to take that data and put to the text box called "Bytes to parse" and click "File" -> "Parse the input".

-In result I got the same inforamtion which I got parsing the file.
+In result I got the same inforamtion, which I got parsing the file.

 ![alt text](https://github.com/gajos112/Max-Parser/blob/main/Images/6.png?raw=true)